 Your assets will be sold to pay your bankruptcy debts.
-You have to hand over your assets to the person appointed to manage your bankruptcy.
-This person is called your ‘trustee’ and can be:
+You have to hand over your assets to the person appointed to manage your bankruptcy (your ‘trustee’).
+They can be:

-- an official receiver - an officer of the bankruptcy court
+- an official receiver - an officer of the court

 - an insolvency practitioner - an authorised debt specialist